vickkky404/DataStructuresUsingPython/README.md

 # DataStructuresUsingPython
-This Repository have the codes of Data Structures And Algorithms using python.
-It Contains Codes till Greedy Algo Concept.
+This Repository have the codes of Data Structures And Algorithms using Java programming.
+During this course, the referance is being used for completing this are - Kunal Kushwah Java+DSA Playlist and also GeeksForGeeks Tutorials.